Introduction to Spring 5, Spring MVC and Spring REST

 The course includes integration of Spring with Java EE Web applications, a solid introduction to Spring MVC, and coverage of building RESTful resources with Spring MVC.
 It also provides an overview of Springs reactive programming model for repositories and Web resources.

-This course is hands on with labs to reinforce all the important concepts.
+This course is hands on with labs throughout the course to reinforce all the important concepts.
 It will enable you to build working Spring applications and give you an understanding of the important concepts and technology in a very short time.

 Java SE programming experience and an understanding of object-oriented design principles.
 Fundamental knowledge of XML is helpful but not required.
 The course Java Programming or equivalent knowledge provides a solid foundation.